angular/angular/aio/content/guide/architecture.md

 either JavaScript or a language like TypeScript that compiles to JavaScript.
 Angular is itself written in TypeScript.
 It implements core and optional functionality as a set of TypeScript libraries that you import into your applications.

 The basic building blocks of an Angular application are _NgModules_, which collect _components_, and _services_ into functional sets.
-An Angular application is defined by a set of modules.
-An application always has at least a _root module_, and typically has many more _feature modules_.
+An Angular app is defined by a set of modules.
+An app always has at least a _root module_, and typically has many more _feature modules_.

 * Components define *views*, which are sets of screen elements that Angular can choose among and modify according to your program logic and data.
 * Services provide specific functionality not directly related to views, which can be *injected* into components as *dependencies*, making your code even more modular and efficient.

-Both components and services are simply classes, with *metadata* that controls how Angualar uses them.
+Both components and services are simply classes, with *metadata* that controls how Angular uses them.
 A component class is also associated with a *template* that defines its view.
 The template combines ordinary HTML with Angular *directives* and *binding markup* that allow Angular to modify the HTML before rendering it for display.

 **Modules**

-Angular is modular.
+Angular is highly modular.
 It defines the `NgModule`, which differs from and complements the JavaScript module.
-An NgModule declares and serves as a manifest for a block of code dedicated to an application domain, a workflow, or a closely related set of capabilities.
-An NgModule collects *components*, *services*, and related code into functional units.
+An Angular module declares and serves as a manifest for a block of code dedicated to an application domain, a workflow, or a closely related set of capabilities.
+An Angular module collects *components*, *services*, and related code into functional units.
 NgModules can import functionality from other NgModules, and allow their own functionality to be exported and used by other NgModules.

 **Components and injectable services**